dagger/dagger/docs/v0.3/sdk/cue/core-concepts/1247-dagger-fs.md

 displayed_sidebar: "0.2"
 ---

-# Dagger-Classic filesystems: `#FS`
+# Filesystems: `#FS`

-Along with container images, filesystems are one of the building blocks of the Dagger-Classic platform.
+Along with container images, filesystems are one of the building blocks of the Dagger CUE SDK.
 They are represented by the `dagger.#FS` type.
 An `#FS` is a reference to a filesystem tree: a directory storing files in a hierarchical/tree structure.

 ## Filesystems are everywhere

-Filesystems are key to any CI pipeline, and Dagger-Classic is no exception.
-CI pipelines, at their core, are just a series of transformations applied on filesystems until deployment.
+Filesystems are key to any CI pipeline.
+Pipeline are essentially a series of transformations applied on filesystems until deployment.
 You may, for example:

 - load code
 - compile binaries